cmroche/OctoPrint-HomeAssistant/README.md

 There are services enabling homing, jogging, and sending extra GCODE commands directly to the printer enabling advanced scripts, add new buttons for extended functionality.

+Remember to change `octoPrint/` in the examples below to the correct base topic configured in the **OctoPrint-MQTT** plugin.

 #### Homing a printer from Lovelace

 ```yaml